-Eighth Circuit Clears Pre-Michael Brown Ferguson Police Officers
+Ferguson Police Cleared on Pre-Michael Brown Beating

-ST. LOUIS (CN) – Well before the late Michael Brown made Ferguson, Missouri a national symbol for excessive police force, Henry Davis sued three Ferguson police officers for beating him while handcuffed.
-Now the Eighth Circuit has affirmed a trial court’s decision in the officers’ favor.
+ST. LOUIS (CN) – Well before the late Michael Brown made Ferguson, Missouri, a national symbol for excessive police force, Henry Davis sued three Ferguson police officers for beating him while handcuffed.
+Now the Eighth Circuit has sided with the officers.

 Ferguson police arrested Davis in the early morning hours of Sept.
 20, 2009, for speeding and suspected drunken driving.
 Officers said he was going more than 100 mph, his vehicle smelled of alcohol and he refused to take a breathalyzer.